About the Mechanic:

 Referee Information / Data Structure:

-XP to next level
+XPXP to next level

 Character level